 Zinc used to make unpressurized parts of a faucet such as handles and baseplates saves a few dollars in fabrication costs (zinc is much cheaper than brass) and does not affect faucet quality.
-It is not a practice of just manufacturers of inexpensive faucets.
+It is not a practice just of manufacturers of inexpensive faucets.
 We see it used in faucets costing hundreds, even thousands of dollars.

 Usually, they are a comprehensive summary of information about the faucet, usually including a dimensioned drawing of the faucet and care instructions along with detailed, step-by-step directions for installing the faucet.

 In addition to the lack of a search function, there are a few other features common on faucet websites that are missing from this one.
-The most striking is the absence of a "where-to-buy" feature, which, being a company in the business of selling faucets, is information that BWE might want potential buyers to have.
+The most striking is the absence of a "where-to-buy" feature, which, being a company in the business of selling faucets, is information that Yutong might want potential buyers to have.

 The U.S. Magnuson-Moss Warranty Act (15 U.S.C. §2301) says it needs to be posted on the website with a conspicuous link to the warranty at each faucet listed for sale so a potential buyer can easily find and read it before making a purchase.